Huobi (HT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Huobi Historical Price

-According to the latest data gathered on Huobi live price page, the current price of Huobi is 0.325417USD.
-The circulating supply of Huobi(HT) is 159.41M HT , giving it a market capitalization of $51.86M.
+According to the latest data gathered on Huobi live price page, the current price of Huobi is 0.233USD.
+The circulating supply of Huobi(HT) is 159.41M HT , giving it a market capitalization of $37.14M.

 The Huobi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.